 - The Three Stooges used this ending in quite a few shorts.

-- Dr. Strangelove ends in this precise manner.
+- Dr. Strangelove ends in this precise manner, in a very Black Comedy sense.

 Live Action TV

-- Sealab 2021 ends (nearly?) every episode with Sealab exploding.
-Sometimes justified by the plot, sometimes purely for Once an Episode Rule of Funny.
+- Sealab 2021 ends many episode with Sealab exploding, sometimes justified by the plot, sometimes purely for Once an Episode Rule of Funny.

 - Ren and Stimpy: